tobysharp/hornet/docs/paper.md

 We have shown that Bitcoin's consensus rules can be expressed compactly and declaratively in C++.
 Hornet DSL takes this further: a purpose-built language that enforces purity, immutability, and composability at the syntax level, while providing natural expression with built-in knowledge of  Bitcoin concepts.

 Whereas C++ permits many styles, Hornet DSL constrains expression to constructs needed for pure consensus specification, making every rule's action bounded and semantically clear.
-The goal is an unambiguous, implementation-indepedent, compilable specification of Bitcoin consensus, suitable for automated testing, code generation, and formal verification.
+The goal is an unambiguous, implementation-independent, compilable specification of Bitcoin consensus, suitable for automated testing, code generation, and formal verification.

 Even without full formal methods, Hornet DSL's constrained and regular structure enables more effective analysis and LLM-based reasoning, compared to the highly imperative and stylistically diverse reference client.